jackcook/9.19/README.md

 # naive-bayes

-A simple Naive Bayes text classifier.
+A simple naive Bayes text classifier.
 Currently set up to work with the [Kaggle beer ratings](http://kaggle.com/c/beer-ratings) dataset, but can be easily modified to work with other simple text-based datasets.

 ## Setup